The 25 Best Meats to Smoke: From Beginner to Expert

 12. Chuck Roast

-Chuck roast is a cut of beef that comes from the shoulder area.
-It has a lot of flavor, but it’s a heavily used muscle so it can also be very tough.
+Chuck roast is a cut of beef from the shoulder.
+It has a lot of flavor, but it’s a heavily used muscle, so it can also be very tough.

-Like other shoulder cuts we have seen so far, the high levels of connective tissue in chuck roast make it an excellent cut for smoking.
-This slow and low cooking method gently breaks down the connective tissues, transforming this often chewy, cheap cut into tenderized perfection.
+Like other shoulder cuts we have seen so far, the high connective tissue content in chuck roast makes it an excellent cut for smoking.
+This slow, low cooking method gently breaks down connective tissue, transforming this often chewy, cheap cut into tender perfection.

 Chuck roast recipes: